 9.1 All members (including Collective members) will promote the purposes of LILAC and will do nothing to bring LILAC into disrepute.

-9.2 All members will abide by a Code of Conduct which, when completed, will be attached as an Annex to this constitution.
+9.2 All members will abide by a Code of Conduct, which is attached as Annex A to this constitution.
+The code of conduct for the members of the Collective is also attached as Annex B.

 10. Cessation of Membership